sghong977/Surgical-Bleeding-AMAGI/README.md

-code for the paper submission "Amplifying action-context greater: Image segmentation-guided intraoperative active bleeding detection".
+This repository gives the official implementation of "Amplifying action-context greater: Image segmentation-guided intraoperative active bleeding detection" (MICCAI workshop 2022).
-We anonymized this repository to follow the conference rule.

-Please refer to [http://sghong977.github.io/bleeding](http://sghong977.github.io/bleeding) for visualization and pretrained checkpoints.
+Please refer to [this page](http://sghong977.github.io/bleeding) for visualization and pretrained checkpoints.